IxDay/IxDay/README.md

 👋 **Hi, I'm Maxime Vidori**

- a software/infrastructure engineer and consultant with deep expertise across the entire software lifecycle—from development 🛠️ and CI/CD pipelines 🔄 to production environments 🚀 and incident management 🔧.
+ a software/infrastructure engineer and consultant with deep expertise across the entire software lifecycle—from development and CI/CD pipelines to production environments and incident management.

 I specialize in helping companies navigate and implement the Kubernetes ecosystem, whether you're working with cloud-native platforms ☁️ or operating on bare metal 🖥️.
 My goal is to make sure your systems are production-ready, scalable, and secure.